-How I Send Money to Thailand; Transferwise to Thailand
+How I Send Money to Thailand in 2022; Wise to Thailand (formerly Transferwise)

-TOP-TIP: If you use my link, the sign-up bonus for Transferwise lets you send your first $500 completely for free.
+TOP-TIP: If you use my link, the sign-up bonus for Wise (Transferwise) lets you send your first $500 completely for free.
 HERE IS THE LINK.

 This article is REALLY simple.
-If you want to send money from the UK, US, Australia, wherever, to Thailand then you just have to use Transferwise.
-People will tell you other options (I’ll go through those below) but JUST USE TRANSFERWISE.
+If you want to send money from the UK, US, Australia, wherever, to Thailand then you just have to use Wise (Transferwise).
+People will tell you other options (I’ll go through those below) but JUST USE WISE.
 It’s the cheapest, fastest, best way.
 Honestly.

-Why I Use Transferwise to transfer money to Thailand?
+Why I Use Wise to transfer money to Thailand?

 If you spend time in other countries or travel a lot.
 You’ll know XE.com.
 It’s a website that shows the REAL exchange rates.
 From GBP to THB, from USD to THB.
 Whatever.
 But if you send money to Thailand using your bank, or even worse Paypal, Moneygram or Western Union, then you don’t get anything like the ‘XE rate’.
 You get an awful exchange created by the company, and they pocket the difference.

-Transferwise don’t do this!
-If you wire money with transferwise to Thailand using Transferwise you get the ACTUAL, REAL EXCHANGE rate.
+Wise don’t do this!
+If you wire money with Wise to Thailand using Wise you get the ACTUAL, REAL EXCHANGE rate.
 Minus a tiny fee.
 It’s honestly amazing.